A guide for British businesses interested in selling goods and services in Canada.

 Terms of delivery to Canada

-You must have a clear written contract to minimise the risk of misunderstandings in international commercial transactions.
+You must have a clear written contract to minimise the risk of misunderstanding in international commercial transactions.

-Incoterms are a series of pre-defined, widely-used commercial terms for international trade in goods, which set out:
+Incoterms are a series of widely used commercial terms for international trade in goods, which set out:

 - where the goods will be delivered

 - who is responsible for insuring the goods, and who pays for insurance